What is Indian Foreign Service?

-The IFS- Indian Foreign Service is the diplomatic service under the Group-A Services recruited by the UPSC.
-Aspiring IFS Officers appear for the UPSC Exam, and based on their ranks, services are allotted to all successful candidates.
-Many civil services candidates aspire to become an IFS officer due to the challenging role, responsibilities, power, and sometimes the IFS's generous monetary benefits.
+The Indian Foreign Service is the diplomatic service under the Group-A Services recruited by the UPSC.
+Aspiring IFS Officers appear for the UPSC Exam based on their ranks; services are allotted to all successful candidates.
+Many civil services candidates aspire to become an Indian Foreign Service officer due to the challenging role, responsibilities, power, and sometimes the generous monetary benefits.

-- An IFS Officer frames foreign policies and manages the Indian missions abroad.
+- An officer who cleared the Indian Foreign Service exam frames foreign policies and manages Indian missions abroad.

-- As an IFS officer, they get an opportunity to travel to different countries and represent India at the global level and in international forums.
+- As IFS officers, they get an opportunity to travel to different countries and represent India at the global level and in international forums.

-- Other than this, IFS Officers serve at the President's Secretariat, the Prime Minister's Office, and the Ministry of External Affairs headquarters in New Delhi.
+- Other than this, officers serve at the President's Secretariat, the Prime Minister's Office, and the Ministry of External Affairs headquarters in New Delhi.

 - They also head Regional Passport Offices throughout the country and hold key positions in several ministries on deputation.

-- The UPSC Prelims for IFS screens the candidates for the UPSC Mains Exam.
+- The UPSC Prelims for IFS screen the candidates for the UPSC Mains Exam.

-- The selected candidates, who clear the cutoff for Mains Examination for IFS, go through the interview stage.
+- The selected candidates, who clear the cutoff for the Mains examination, go through the interview stage.

-Go through the highlights of the UPSC exam for IFS - Indian Foreign Service below.
+Go through the highlights of the Indian Foreign Service exam below.

 IFS - Indian Foreign Service

 IFS stands for Indian Foreign Service.
-The recruits selected in the Indian Foreign Service are known to be IFS Officers (OTs).
+The recruits selected in this service are known to be IFS Officers (OTs).
 IFS is one of the Group A services under the UPSC.

 Union Public Service Commission